GillWrites/rock-rankers-api/docs/Tutorials/tutorial-get-album.md

    each space, like Ok%20Computer.

    **Request example:**
-   This request queries the rock-rankers database to get information about the album Ok Computer.
+   This request queries the Rock-Rankers database to get information about the album Ok Computer.

    ```shell